alexpear/alexpear.github.io/README.md

 ## To Do:
 - See TODOs in timeline.js
 - Death Planet Fish Tank
+  - Edit fishTank.js to base its graphics upon a backend consisting of DeathPlanetWorldState.example(), instead of upon its current hacky internal Phaser funcs.
   - Howto test via CLI:
     - node bottleWorld/deathPlanetWorldState.js test
     - TODO: Add a memorable script for testing Death Planet to package.json